-While many travel insurance Comprehensive Plans offer medical coverage options, for some travelers, a Comprehensive Plan may not be the best product.
+While many Comprehensive plans offer medical coverage options, for some travelers, a Comprehensive Plan may not be the best product.
 Travelers who are primarily concerned about medical care in case of an emergency while traveling, and not particularly concerned about non-medical issues such as trip cancellation, may want to look into purchasing a Travel Medical plan.
 These plans are available for single trips or multiple trips within a year, and offer comprehensive medical benefits, as well as sometimes offering additional benefits such as baggage coverage and trip interruption coverage.

 Important things to note when researching Travel Medical Plans include: